-Dante De Gori General Manager Policy and Conduct
+Dante De Gori

+General Manager Policy and Conduct

-&lt;sup>1 The Financial Planning Association (FPA) represents more than 10,750 members and affiliates of whom 8,055 are practicing financial planners and more than 5,500 CFP professionals.
+1 The Financial Planning Association (FPA) represents 12,000 members and affiliates of whom 9,000 are practicing financial planners and more than 5,500 CFP professionals.
 The FPA has taken a leadership role in the financial planning profession in Australia and globally:

-• Our first "policy pillar" is to act in the public interest at all times.
+[•] Our first "policy pillar" is to act in the public interest at all times.

-• We banned commissions and conflicted remuneration on investments and superannuation for our members in 2009 - years ahead of FOFA.
+We banned commissions and conflicted remuneration on investments and superannuation for our members in 2009 - years ahead of FOFA.

-• We have an independent conduct review panel, Chaired by Dr June Smith, dealing with investigations and complaints against our members for breaches of our professional rules.
+[•] We have an independent conduct review panel, Chaired by Mark Vincent, dealing with investigations and complaints against our members for breaches of our professional rules.